corporate-rfc/CRFC2/README.md

 ## Status of this Memo

-This document is a draft prior to publication.
+This document is published to describe a model of operation.

 ## Copyright Notice